puneetpahuja/cloJS/README.md

 [GeekSkool]: http://geekskool.com

 GeekSkool is an intensive 3-month programme where programmers come to improve their skills.
-The preferred way that [Santosh Rajan][], the founder of GeekSkool, likes to do this is by throwing seemingly daunting challenges at the unsuspecting student.
+The preferred way that [Santosh Rajan][], the founder of GeekSkool, likes to do this is by throwing daunting challenges at the unsuspecting student.

 [Santosh Rajan]: https://twitter.com/santoshrajan